partjarnberg/tutorials/new-java-http-client/book-service/README.md

 ## API documentation

 ### Rate limit
 The API have rate limitation allowing only 60 requests per hour.
+The following HTTP headers reveals current status.

 __X-RateLimit-Limit__ - The maximum number of requests you're permitted to make per hour.